 - Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1); - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly or indirectly (level 2); and - Inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).

 The Fund values its investments in accordance with the accounting policies set out in Note 2 to the financial statements.
-For the majority of its investments, the Fund relies on information provided by independent pricing services for the valuation of its investments.

 (a) Fair value in an active market (level 1)